Logo

 In this article, we discuss three common types of security testing for risk assessment and determine their pros, cons, and use cases.
 We also investigate types and stages of pentesting and share best practices to make a cybersecurity risk assessment effective and painless.

-Risk assessment is a process that includes:
+Risk assessment includes:

-• identifying vulnerabilities, threats, and risks that can cause any sort of damage to the organization
+• Identifying vulnerabilities, threats, and risks that can cause any sort of damage to the organization

-• estimating the probability of risks being realized
+• Estimating the probability of risks being realized

-In risk management, assessment is preceded by framing (establishing the context of risks) and followed by responding to and monitoring these risks.
+In risk management, assessment is preceded by framing (establishing the context of risks) and followed by responding to and monitoring risks.

-Risk management
+Risk management process

 Risk management as defined by NIST Special Publication 800-39

-• To examine network security.
-An independent risk assessment provides an unbiased examination of your networkโ€™s security controls.
-It helps you update knowledge on your protected environment, especially after significant changes like deploying new software, installing new hardware, or moving to a new location.
+• Examine network security.
+An independent risk assessment helps you update knowledge on your protected environment, especially after significant changes like deploying new software, installing new hardware, or moving to a new location.

 Three stages of effective risk assessment

-Three essential stages of risk assessment
+Stages of risk assessment

 • Financial data

-• Trade and industrial secrets
+• Trade and industry secrets

 • Critical infrastructure